 2012 June - Anti-government yellow-shirts blockade parliament to prevent debate on proposed reconciliation bill aimed at ending six-tear-old political tensions.
 Group fears that a proposed amnesty would enable the return of ousted PM Thaksin Shinawatra.

-2012 November - Police disperse 10,000-strong legal protest in Bangkok calling for overthrow of Prime Minister Yingluck Shinawatra.
+2012 November - Police disperse 10,000-strong protest in Bangkok calling for overthrow of Prime Minister Yingluck Shinawatra.

 New Pitak Siam (Protect Thailand) movement led by retired Gen Boonlert Kaewprasit unites yellow-shirts and others who see the government as a puppet of exiled former PM Thaksin Shinawatra.

 2012 December - Former Prime Minister Abhisit Vejjajiva is charged with responsibility for the death of a taxi driver shot by troops during anti-government protests in Bangkok in 2010.

 2013 February - Government, Muslim separatists in south sign first-ever peace talks deal.

 2013 April - Constitutional Court blocks moves by ruling Pheu Thai party to amend 2007 post-coup constitution.

 2013 June - Government cuts guaranteed price for rice, provoking an angry reaction from farmers and protests in Bangkok.

 PM Yingluck Shinawatra reshuffles cabinet for fifth time, sacking commerce minister responsible for rice price subsidy cut and taking on defence portfolio herself.